coryhouse/switchboard-with-vite-demo/README.md

 # SwitchBoard 🎛

-SwitchBoard is a toolkit for creating custom DevTools and mock APIs for your React app.
+Toolkit for creating custom DevTools and mock APIs for your React app.

 [See SwitchBoard in action](https://switchboard-beta.vercel.app/) 🚀